amilou86/Password-generator/README.md

       * Numeric
       * Special characters ($@%&*, etc)
   * Code should validate for each input and at least one character type should be selected
-  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page
+  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page.
+ * Adapts to multiple screen sizes.